mawkler/modicator.nvim/README.md

 ## Lualine integration

 Modicator has built-in support [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim), meaning that if it detects lualine.nvim in your setup it will use the same colors for each mode as lualine.nvim uses.
-To disable this feature, you can set `integration.lualine = false` in your [modicator configuration](#default-configuration) .
+To disable this feature, you can set `integration.lualine.enabled = false` in your [modicator configuration](#default-configuration) .

 Note that Modicator will only create a highlight group from a lualine.nvim mode highlight if that highlight group doesn't already exist.